FIWARE/ops.Fidash/README.md

 The permissions have to be tested by service:

-* To check OpenStack-based services deploy ImagesList widget on any dashboard.
+* To check OpenStack-based services deploy ListImages widget on any dashboard.
 It should list the public images.
 * To check Monitoring services deploy Resource Usage widget and display information about different regions, in case some of them has these services not available.
 Graphs showing the RAM, CPU, IP addresses and storage used should appear.
 * To check SLA Management deploy Embedded SLA Manager.
 The web interface of the manager should appear inside the widget

 ## User manual

 The instructions for FIDASH users, including the creating dashboards, customize existing ones and modify their behaviour is described in the [User Guide](docs/user_guide/user_guide.md)

+## Developer guide

+The instructions for developing new widgets or modifying existing are described in the [Developer Guide](docs/developer/developer_guide.md)

 ## Know issues